Scodeme17/Scodeme17/README.md

 ## 👨‍💻 About Me
 - 🎓 I'm a Computer Science student passionate about data analytics and machine learning.
 - 🌱 I’m currently learning more about advanced data visualization and deep learning techniques.
-- 💡 I enjoy working on projects that involve data automation, web scraping, and predictive analytics.
+- 💡 I enjoy working on projects involving data automation, web scraping, and predictive analytics.
 - 🔍 I’m interested in collaborating on open-source data science projects.

 ## 🔧 Technologies & Tools